-Total injury mortality rates have increased but remain lower than historical highs After a period of decreases to 2013-15, mortality rates for total road traffic injuries have since increased steadily.
-This increase has been largely driven by vehicle occupant injuries and is consistent with recent increases in the road toll (Figures 2a & 2b).
+Source: New Zealand Mortality Collection 2024 Total injury mortality rates have decreased After a period of decreases to 2013-15, mortality rates for total road traffic injuries increased steadily until 2017-19, before decreasing in 2018-20 (Figures 3a & 3b).
 The mortality rate for motorcyclists increased up until 2008-10, before decreasing and then beginning to increase again more recently.
 In contrast, mortality rates for pedestrian injuries have decreased overall, allowing for some fluctuations.
 Rates for cyclists are too low to discern a clear trend but have stayed at or below 0.2 per 100,000 people.
-Figures 2a & 2b: Road traffic injury mortality rates, by mode of transport, 2001-03 to 2017-19
+Figures 3a & 3b: Road traffic injury mortality rates, by mode of transport, 2001-03 to 2018-20